James4Ever0/swm/README.md

 ## Use cases

-- Want to work but cannot put down your phone
+- Use your phone at work
 - Share data between PC and Android device
 - Bring your work wherever you go
-- Want to experience something like Samsung Dex but do not have a compatible device
+- Experience something like Samsung Dex
-- A more ergonomic way of using your Android phone, especially for professional Android users
+- A more ergonomic way of using your Android phone
 - Boost productivity by multi-tasking on Android

 ## Requirements